Menu

 Editable mid-sessionUse the 📚 Reference button on the Work screen to edit reference material between rounds.
 Edits apply to the next round.

 Multiple documents supportedAdd as many references as you need — paste your own text or upload files.
-Each one is independently named, reorderable, and removable.
-The hive sees them in array order with labeled section headers so AIs can cite specific documents by name.
+Each one is independently named, reorderable (▲ ▼ arrows on the card), and removable.
+Order matters: the first document reads as most authoritative to the hive, and the hive sees them with labeled section headers so AIs can cite specific documents by name.

 Token cost realityReference material is sent to every reviewer every round.
 A 5,000-character RFP roughly doubles your prompt size, which roughly doubles per-round cost.
 Pick a cost-conscious Builder when reference material is large.